chkmp/nf_attention/README.md

   Wrapper for GLM single trial analysis for a specified subject.
 Needs to be called with `glm_attention_im_cluster.sh`.

 - **glm_nfattention_im_cluster.sh**
-  Job script to run `glm_nfattention_im.mat` function on a compute cluster using SGE.
+  Job script to run `glm_nfattention_im.m` function on a compute cluster using SGE.

 - **gm_mask.py**
-  Script to create subject-specific gray matter mask from fmriprep outputs
+  Script to create subject-specific gray matter mask from fmriprep outputs.

+  - **roi_svm_perm_withinrun.m**
+  This script performs ROI-based SVM classification (within-run cross-fold validation) with permutation testing on fMRI data for a specific subject, utilizing multiple masks.
+Needs to be called with `roi_svm_perm_cluster.sh`.

+- **roi_svm_perm_betweenrun.m**
+  This script performs ROI-based SVM classification (training on one run, testing on an independent) with permutation testing on fMRI data for a specific subject, utilizing multiple masks.
+Needs to be called with `roi_svm_perm_cluster.sh`.

+- **roi_svm_perm_cluster.sh**
+  Job script to run `roi_svm_perm_*run.m` functions on a compute cluster using SGE.